whitecube/lingua/README.md

 1. `name`: The (probably) english name of the language.
 2. `native`: The autonym of the language.
 3. `ISO-639-1`: The official [two-letter code](https://www.loc.gov/standards/iso639-2/php/code_list.php) for the language. **Some languages do not have this code**.
-4. `ISO-639-2t`: An official three-letters code for terminology applications (ISO 639-2/T) for the language.
+4. `ISO-639-2t`: An official three-letter code for terminology applications (ISO 639-2/T) for the language.
-5. `ISO-639-2b`: An official three-letters code for bibliographic applications (ISO 639-2/B) for the language.
+5. `ISO-639-2b`: An official three-letter code for bibliographic applications (ISO 639-2/B) for the language.
-6. `ISO-639-3`: The official three-letters code.
+6. `ISO-639-3`: The official three-letter code.
 This is also the most common terminology and therefore the most complete language representation.
 In most cases, this is the same format as `ISO-639-2t`, except for macrolanguages.
 7. `W3C`: A [valid](https://r12a.github.io/app-subtags/) string as described by the BCP 47 specification (used in the [W3C](https://www.w3.org/International/questions/qa-html-language-declarations#langvalues)'s language attributes recommendations).

 **Note on macrolanguages**: The `ISO-639-3` output will also indicate the amount of sub-languages represented with the same ISO code.

 ## Usage

-The Lingua converter works in two stages: first you'll need to instanciate it by providing the original format, than you can convert this string as many times as you want to one of the available formats.
+The Lingua converter works in two stages: first you'll need to instantiate it by providing the original format, than you can convert this string as many times as you want to any of the available formats.

 ### Setters